Bachelor of Physiotherapy

 • The student has achieved a minimum overall score of 7 in IELTS (or equivalent test) in each sitting, and

-• Achieved a minimum individual score of 7 in IELTS (or equivalent test) in each component across the two sittings, and
+• Achieved a minimum individual score of 7 in IELTS in each component across the two sittings, and

-Attended and satisfactorily completed at least six years of primary and secondary education, including at least two years between years 7 to 12, taught and assessed solely in English in Australia, Canada, New Zealand, Republic of Ireland, South Africa, UK or USA.
+• Attended and satisfactorily completed at least six years of primary, secondary and tertiary education, including at least two years between years 7 to 12, taught and assessed solely in English in Australia, Canada, New Zealand, Republic of Ireland, South Africa, UK or USA.

 Inherent requirements are the academic and other requirements of a course that all students must meet to achieve the course learning outcomes, and the knowledge, abilities, skills and qualities students will need to have in order to achieve them.
 Please visit our inherent requirements page for more general information about them.